10 points for successful entitlement management

 • Are these rights justified?

-This can be summed up as 'who has what and why'?
+Can this be summarized as 'who has what and why'?

 1. A single user repository

-If you do it yourself, make sure you haven't forgotten anyone, and don't confuse employees with users.
+If you do it yourself, make sure you haven't forgotten anyone and don't confuse employees and users.
 The file must be correctly created and up to date 😉

 ⚠️ Don't just do it once, pat yourself on the back and move on.
 Unfortunately, this repository needs to be kept up to date.